CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-1) When people want to show off code to each other they can put it on Github <br>
+1) When people want to show off code to each other they can put it on Github
-2) It helps to make collabration easy with others <br>
+2) It helps to make collabration easy with others
 3) Tracks the changes you've made

 ## Question 9